renancpin/ip-location/README.md

 2. **Dependency Injection**

-   It provides class and parameter Decorators to allow marking classes as injectable instances, as well as automatically reference other classes as arguments to the constructor, reducing boilerplate code
+   It provides class and parameter Decorators to allow marking classes as injectable instances, as well as automatically referencing other classes as arguments to the constructor, reducing boilerplate code

 ### 5. **Indexing**